Best 38 Special Ammo For Target Practice Precision Shooting

 What Is The Best 38 Special Ammo For Target Practice Shooting?

-The venerable .38 Special (also known as .38 Spl and .38 S&W Special) has been around for well over a hundred years, but it’s still going strong at the range.
+The venerable .38 Special (also known as .38 Spl and .38 S&W Special) has been around for well over one hundred years, and it’s still going strong at the range.

 Pros: